Skip To Main Content

 Custody Issues

-It is the school’s policy that the child always return home to the parent with custody.
+It is the school’s policy that the child always returns home to the parent with custody.

 Determination of Custody: Determination of child custody is a legal process, not an educational one.
 Once custody is determined by the courts, the parent must provide the schools with a copy of that court order.
 In the absence of such a document, the school will assume that the parent with whom the child resides has custody.